rmcclosk/thesis/reading/notes.md

 * Propose a M-H move on graphs, which either adds an edge, deletes an edge, or completes a triangle.

+**[@beaumont2009adaptive]**

+* Develops an unbiased importance sampling version of SMC.
+* This is mostly a theoretical paper demonstrating and correcting a bias in the version developed by Sisson et al. 2007.

+**[@beaumont2010approximate]**

+* Pop-gen oveview of ABC.
+* See Joyce & Marjoram 2008 for a method of systematically choosing among summary statistics.

+**[@del2012adaptive]**

+* Develop a version of ABC-SMC with an adaptive tolerance schedule.
+* This is the version I ended up implementing.
+* Particle weights are proportional to the improvement at each step (Equation 11).
+* Applies an MCMC kernel at each step.
+That is, particle perturbations are accepted with probability equal to a Metropolis-Hastings ratio.
+* Tolerances at each step are chosen so that the estimated sample size of the particle population decreases by a small amount (between 1% and 10%) each iteration (Equation 12).

 # Kernel-ABC

 **[@poon2015phylodynamic]**